Home flea remedies - the natural way to stop fleas invading your home and outside surrounds

-Anyone who owns a cat or a dog knows that fleas can be real pests as well as carrying diseases that are harmful to pets and humans alike.
+Anyone who owns a dog knows that fleas can be real pests as well as carrying diseases that are harmful to pets and humans alike.

-Whilst there are many over the counter flea protection products available, e.g., tablets, spot-ons and shampoos, owners are becoming increasing aware of the dangerous side effects of these medications.
+Whilst there are many over the counter flea protection products available, e.g., tablets, spot-ons and shampoos, owners are becoming increasing aware of the dangerous side effects of these chemical medications.

 If you are not worried about them, you should be, because these chemicals can cause skin issues, e.g. allergies, cancer and liver disease.

 In fact in many cases, flea and tick preventives can be more dangerous to your dog than the parasites themselves!

 As a matter of interest, the next time you are in your grocery store or local hardware outlet, make a note of how many different products are on the shelves to kill fleas.
 Most will contain toxic chemicals in one form or another which are harmful to both pets and people.

 This page of our website focuses on using nature and natural products to help stop fleas biting your pets, your kids and of course yourselves.

 Here's a list of some very effective home remedies for stoping fleas in their tracks: